humanmade/comment-popularity/README.txt

 * Fixes a bug which prevented the user karma to appear in the single comment template.

 == Changelog ==

+= 1.3.4 / 2015-02-12 =

+* Only add capabilities on activation
+* Display user first and last names in widget if available

 = 1.3.3 / 2014-10-25 =